gerapskx/Pipeline_Seq/README.md

 https://apps.microsoft.com/detail/9pdxgncfsczv?hl=en-US&gl=US

-In **Turn Windows features on or off**, activate "Virtual Machine Platform" & "Windows Subsystem for Linux"
+In **Turn Windows features on or off**, activate "Windows Subsystem for Linux"

 Create a username and password.
 The password will not be shown while writing.

-DONT FORGET YOUR PASSWORD.
+**DONT FORGET YOUR PASSWORD.**

 ### Miniconda for linux

 Follow the instructions found below in the terminal